Beth Roberts Veterinary Physiotherapy

 Client data will be handled under the Data Protection Act, 2018 and GDPR guidelines.
 For more information, please see our privacy policy.

-Horse's Health
+Pet's Health

-Horse's condition
+Animal's condition

 Treatment of staff

-Clients will treat Beth Roberts Equine Physiotherapy staff with respect.
+Clients will treat Beth Roberts Veterinary Physiotherapy staff with respect.
 No abuse will be tolerated and staff have the right to refuse or discontinue service if they feel unsafe or targeted with such behaviour.